How To Deal With Cash Flow Problems In Small Business

 You should also accept online payments.
 Clients find it easier to pay with their credit card from home than at the store.
 So encourage them by giving them that option.

-Take a Short-Term Loan
+Take A Short-Term Loan

 Short-Term Loan